Faculty ProfilesCalvin Chou, MD

 Academy Chair in the Scholarship of Teaching and Learning, UCSF, 2011

-Fellow, American Academy on Communication in Healthcare, 2010
+Fellow, Academy of Communication in Healthcare, 2010

 Class of 2010 Award for Outstanding Teaching, UCSF, 2010